johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number 20 * pow(0.7, depth)
        :values: >0.0

-    3D depth of the box.
+    Depth of the box.

 .. property:: horizSideColor

     .. propparams:: Color baseColor.lighten(0.34)

-    Color of the horizontal side of the 3D box.
+    Color of the horizontal side of the box.

 .. property:: vertSideColor

     .. propparams:: Color baseColor.lighten(0.12)

-    Color of the vertical side of the 3D box.
+    Color of the vertical side of the box.

 .. property:: strokeColor

     .. propparams:: Color baseColor

-    Stroke color of the box.
+    Stroke color of the wireframe of the box.
+Back lines are not drawn.

 'line' style
 ------------

-These properties are common to all node drawers.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Etiam cursus sit amet justo nec lacinia.
-Pellentesque id hendrerit eros.
-Suspendisse a nunc enim.
-Quisque vitae velit dolor.
+The *line* style draws nodes as...

 .. image:: figures/node-line.png